microbus-io/fabric/docs/structure/connector.md

 * `connector.go` defines the `Connector` struct and provides a few getters and setters
 * `control.go` deals with subscribing and handling the control messages on the reserved port `:888`
 * `fragment.go` orchestrates the fragmentation and defragmentation of large requests and responses
-* `interfaces.go` defines various interfaces of the microservice
 * `lifecycle.go` implements the `Startup` and `Shutdown` logic
 * `logger.go` provides a JSON logger for the microservice
 * `publish.go` deals with outbound messaging